Nextdoor/rightscale_rightlink10_rightscripts/README.markdown

 Python 'invoke' is a subproject of the Fabric project.
-For our purposes it fills a similar slot to Ruby's Rake in that it can be used to run tests locally and it is reference in the included 'circle.yaml' which is consumed by CircleCI.
+For our purposes it fills a similar slot to Ruby's Rake in that it can be used to run tests locally and it is reference in the included '.travis.yaml' which is consumed by TravisCI.

 The following invoke tasks are available: